 In order to establish a person's identity, a person may be (thoroughly) searched, detained and transferred to the police station.
-The maximum duration of detention varies depending on the federal state.
-In Schleswig-Holstein and Hamburg, they can keep you detained for a maximum of 12 hours just to try and find out your identity (§ 181 (4) LVwG SH, § 13c SOG HH or § 163c (2) StPO); in Lower Saxony (Niedersachsen) six days of detention are possible, but this "shall" not normally last longer than six hours (§ 21 NPOG, i. e. the police must give reasons why detention should last longer in a specific individual case).
-The police can also entertain other measures to establish someones identity, usually "booking" them (German: ED-Behandlung) (§ 183 LVwG SH, § 16 (1) PolDVG HH, § 15 NPOG or § 81b StPO).
+The maximum duration of detention in Mecklenburg-Vorpommern is 48 hours.
+The police can also entertain other measures to establish someones identity, usually "booking" them (German: ED-Behandlung) (§ 31 SOG M-V or § 81b StPO).
 In most cases they will take pictures as well as fingerprints.
-Sometimes they also measure your size and look for external features like tattoos.
+Sometimes they also measure your size and look for external features like tattoos or scars.
 You do not have to voluntarily participate in the ED treatment, but if you do not do so, the police may use physical force to establish your identity.
 In just a few cases it has been reported that they also took DNA-samples, although this is prohibited without a court order.

 Important: Do not make any statements in front of the police and do not sign anything.
 Do not talk about what you or other people involved did or did not do in the action.
 Any statement can be used against you or others.
 Don't be intimidated by threats or accusations by the police!
 You have the right to remain silent about accusations against you.
 Keep calm!
-Help others who are worse off.
+Help others who are struggling with the situation.

 In principle: If you would like to refuse to identify yourself during the action, there are a couple of things you need to keep in mind.
 The police can hold and search you.
 Thus, you should leave your identity card somewhere safe or with a person you trust.
-This also holds for any other object that could identify you (such as your insurance card, train ticket/personalized train discount ticket "BahnCard", credit cards, your wallet and your phone, random objects with names or addresses on them).
-For items that could be interpreted as weapons by the police, consider whether you really need them.
+This also applies to any other object that could identify you (such as your insurance card, train ticket/personalized train discount ticket "BahnCard", credit cards, your wallet and your phone, random objects with names or addresses on them).
+For items that could be interpreted as weapons by the police (such as pocket knives, scissors, tools, pointed objects), consider whether you really need them and if in doubt, do not take into the action.
 Before you head into action, check everything you carry with you once again for anything you might have missed!